SrivathsaTirumala/SympTrack/README.md

 4. Lundberg, S. M., & Lee, S. I. (2017).
 A Unified Approach to Interpreting Model Predictions. *Advances in Neural Information Processing Systems*, 30, 4765–4774.
 5. Rajkomar, A., Dean, J., & Kohane, I. (2019).
 Machine Learning in Medicine. *New England Journal of Medicine*, 380(14), 1347–1358.

+## Step by Step procedure to run this project
+  # Install the requirements
+## 1. pip install -r requirements.txt
+  # Run the project using jupyter notebook
+## 2. Run each cell by using Shift+Enter
+  # To run the streamlit file,  Use
+## 3. python3 -m streamlit run main.py

+## You may need to install additional libraries for running the jupyter notebooks.

 ## Made with ❤️ by Srivathsa Tirumala.